Loading...

 (9afc3b57)

-iLand now seamlessly integrates with GeoTIFF files for reading and writing most GIS data.
-This significantly enhances interoperability with other geospatial tools and workflows.
+iLand now seamlessly integrates with GeoTIFF files for reading and writing most GIS data, which is more memory-efficient and faster than using ASCII based formats.
+This also enhances interoperability with other geospatial tools and workflows.

 macOS Support